-On November 8, 2024, the U.S. Department of Justice announced that Roman Sterlingov, the operator of darknet’s longest-running cryptocurrency “mixer” Bitcoin Fog, was sentenced to 12 years and 6 months in prison for laundering approximately $400 million worth of bitcoin transactions since Bitcoin Fog’s launch in October 2011.
-In addition to the prison sentence, on November 14, 2024, an Order of Forfeiture was issued by the court that sentenced Sterlingov to pay a forfeiture money judgment of approximately $400 million.
-He was also ordered to forfeit $1.76 million worth of seized cryptocurrencies and monetary assets as well as his interest in a Bitcoin Fog wallet that contained 1,345 bitcoin valued at approximately $103 million, according to the DOJ.
+On November 8, 2024, the U.S. Department of Justice announced that Roman Sterlingov, the operator of darknet’s longest-running cryptocurrency “mixer” Bitcoin Fog, had been sentenced to 12 years and 6 months in prison for laundering approximately $400 million worth of bitcoin transactions since Bitcoin Fog’s launch in October 2011.
+In addition to the prison sentence, an Order of Forfeiture was issued by the court, requiring Sterlingov to pay a forfeiture money judgment of approximately $400 million.
+Sterlingov was also ordered to forfeit $1.76 million worth of seized cryptocurrencies and monetary assets, as well as his interest in a Bitcoin Fog wallet that contained 1,345 bitcoin valued at approximately $103 million, according to the DOJ.

 In March 2024, a District of Columbia federal jury found Sterlingov guilty of money laundering conspiracy, money laundering, operating an unlicensed money transmitting business, and money transmission without a license.
 According to evidence presented at trial, Bitcoin Fog earned the reputation of a “go-to money laundering service for criminals seeking to hide their illicit proceeds from law enforcement” and was publicly advertised as a tool for anonymizing bitcoin transactions.
 Most of the cryptocurrency processed through Bitcoin Fog was reportedly linked to transactions involving illegal narcotics, identity theft, child sexual abuse materials, and other cybercrimes.